rmackinnon/impresto.js/README.md

 impresto.js
 ==============

-Client-side control of an impress.js slide show.
+im-/'prestō/ ''n'': A client-side control of an impress.js slide show.
 To be used with the Prestidigitation server.